anzusystems/common-admin/docs/editor/nodes/embed-weather/index.md

 # embedWeather

 ## Features
-- locationId input
+- User can insert locationId by putting it into input
-- dialog - search for location
+- User filter for existing location inside filterable dialog

 ## Node schema